aaquib19/url-shortener-flask/README.md

-Excellent!
-That's a great, clean URL.
-Let's update your `README.md` file to include it.
-This makes your project look much more professional and complete.

-Here is the updated `README.md` content.
-Just copy and paste this into your `README.md` file, replacing the old content.

----

 # Flask URL Shortener

 A simple, clean, and modular URL shortener built with Flask and SQLAlchemy.
 This project demonstrates a professional deployment setup using Gunicorn and is designed to be easily deployed on platforms like Render or Railway.